tpf-concurrent-benchmarks/grid_search_elixir/README.md

 #### Run

-- `make deploy` deploys the manager and worker services locally, alongside with Graphite, Grafana and cAdvisor.
+- `make clean_local_deploy` deploys the manager and worker services locally, alongside with Graphite, Grafana and cAdvisor.
 - `make manager_run_gs` executes the grid search on the manager service.
 - `make remove` removes all services created by the `deploy` command.